What happened? Well, the answer lies in a vocabulary term that native Utahns know far too well: “Inversion.”

 - Make sure that “sustainability” isn’t just a buzzword, but a deeply rooted part of your company culture.

-If you would like to ask us how we can help you reduce your environmental impact through sustainable packaging, drop us an email by filling out the form below.
+If you would like to ask us how we can help you reduce your environmental impact through sustainable packaging, contact us today by filling out the form below.

 We’d love to hear from you and are more than happy to help!